-OneUp is online accounting software for small businesses that's especially suited for businesses that have sales teams and need inventory-management tools.
-With it, you can create and send quotes or sales orders, convert them to invoices, track bills, manage projects and track inventory.
+OneUp is online accounting software that's especially suited for small businesses that have sales teams and need tools for inventory management.
+You can create and send quotes or sales orders, convert them to invoices, track bills, manage projects, and track inventory with OneUp.
 It uses AI technology to speed up bank reconciliation and has CRM tools that your sales team can use to follow up on leads.

 OneUp has several pricing tiers based on the number of users, and all plans include all features, which makes it easy to choose the right plan for your business.
 The company offers a 30-day free trial, so you have ample time to try out all the features before you subscribe.